DSC-Capstone/2025-26/assignments/projects/q2-proposal.md

 - Provide enough detail for a domain expert to understand whether the project's goals are realistic to complete using the methods described and in the timeframe allocated.
 - Specify the project's primary output, e.g. a report/paper, a website, or an application.
 (Note that even if your primary output is a website, you will still have to write a paper, and vice versa.)

-Like the Introduction section of a paper, which we discussed in [Lesson 4](https://dsc-capstone.org/2024-25/lessons/04#-introduction), a written proposal should consist of three parts, that start broad and get increasingly narrower.
+Like the Introduction section of a paper, presented in the methodology lesson, a written proposal should consist of three parts, that start broad and get increasingly narrower.
 In fact, you will reuse a lot of your written proposal when writing your Quarter 2 Project's introduction section – and you may even see a lot of overlap between your written proposal and Quarter 1 Project report.

 Specifically, your written proposal should have three sections:

-1. A broad problem statement, with context to justify the investment in spending 10 weeks on the project.
+1. The context of the probem and why its worth solving and investing 10 weeks on the project.
 This should be accessible to anyone – for instance, methodology staff, your family and friends, and hiring managers for the jobs you apply to should all be able to read this and understand what you are proposing and why it matters.

-2. A narrow, careful problem statement for the domain expert.
-This section should discuss how these problems relate to the Quarter 1 Project in your domain.
+2. A narrow, carefully crafted problem statement for the domain expert.
+Precision is key and I highly encourage you to try and specify this mathematically.
 Has previous work attempted to answer these specific problems?
 If so, how did they fail?
-If not, why are these problems interesting?
-In what way does your investigation address a deficiency in the Quarter 1 Project?
+If not, why are these problems still interesting?
+In what way does your investigation address a deficiency in existing solutions?
 This section should be quite technical – make sure to refer to specific methods.

 3. A statement of the primary output (i.e., state whether you will create a report/paper, a website, or an application).
 If your project _analyzes_ data, specify how you will communicate the analyses.
 If your project _generates_ data, how will you analyze the data it produces?

-In addition to the above structure, you need to justify why your project will be successful.
+In addition to the above structure, you need to outline what it will take for your project to be successful.
 In particular, if your project relies on data that was _not_ used in the Quarter 1 Project, you need to prove the following:
 - You can obtain the data.
 - The data contains the information needed.
-- The data is of sufficient quality.
+- The data is of sufficient quality and quantity.
+- You have access to compute resources needed to process the data

 The easiest way to do this is to actually obtain the data while writing the proposal and perform some preliminary analyses to ensure it will actually be able to help you accomplish your goals.